-Vermilion has a 20% operated interest in the offshore Corrib natural gas field and related processing facilities located off the northwest coast of Ireland.
+Vermilion has a 56.5% operated interest in the offshore Corrib natural gas field and related processing facilities located off the northwest coast of Ireland.
 Vermilion initially acquired an 18.5% non-operated interest in 2009.
 In 2018, Vermilion entered into a strategic partnership with the Canadian Pension Plan Investment Board ("CPPIB"), as a result of which Vermilion acquired an additional 1.5% working interest and assumed operatorship of Corrib.
+In 2023 Vermilion purchased all of the outstanding shares of Equinor Energy Ireland Limited ("EEIL") from Equinor ASA, adding an incremental 36.5% interest in the Corrib Natural Gas Project.